-Knowledge is power – use it to maximize your mineral rights
+Knowledge is power – use it to maximize your oil and gas royalties and mineral rights

 NARO’s CMM Review Guide

-This is the workbook for the companion live CMM review Course.
-This manual offers practice exams, and is a comprehensive review for the material and will prepare CMM candidates to take exams 1, 2 and 3.
+This is the workbook for the Certified Mineral Management (CMM) Review Course.
+This manual offers practice exams and is a comprehensive review of the material and will prepare CMM candidates to take exams 1, 2, and 3.